Genetic counseling: Training

+Genetic counsellor training in Europe began in 1992, with 710 students having graduated from genetic counselling training programs across Europe between 1992 and 2022.
+Cohort sizes are small, ranging from 6-25 students per intake.
+Student intakes occur every year or every two years depending on the university.
+Likely reasons for such small student intakes include a dearth of qualified educators, few clinical placement positions for students, and a lack of demand for newly-qualified genetic counsellors in Europe.

-As of 2023, there were 12 active training programs across Europe: Austria, Belgium, France (three programs), Italy, Norway, Portugal, Spain, Sweden, and the United Kingdom (two programs).
-All are Master's degrees except for the graduate diploma program in Belgium, which trains students who already have a degree in healthcare.
+EBMG-accredited degrees in genetic counseling offer training aligned with a European core curriculum, so raduates can enter the European genetic counsellor registration system.
+As of 2026, there are 11 active master's-level training programs certified by the EBMG in the following countries: Austria, France (three programs), Italy, Portugal, Spain, Sweden, and the United Kingdom (three programs).
+There is also a graduate diploma program in Belgium, which trains students who already have a degree in healthcare.
 Since 2018, genetic counsellor training in The Netherlands has ceased due to legal problems relating to the private practice of genetic counsellors.
 However, genetic counselling training remains part of the Master's of Physician Assistant and Advanced Nurse Practice degrees.
-The program in Romania remained inactive as of 2023, and one of the programs in France is expected to close.

 International and Local Reciprocity

-Due to the limited Master's level Genetic Counseling programs located in Europe, the EBMG organization recognizes practicing genetic counselors that trained in Australia, Canada, South Africa and the US.
+Due to the limited numbers of master's level Genetic Counseling programs located in Europe, the EBMG organization recognizes practicing genetic counselors that trained in Australia, Canada, South Africa and the US.
 These counselors must possess current registration or certification from their home country and must work full time in Europe for one year to apply for registration with EBMG.